HassanKhaleghirad/myss7/README.md

    information from the original SS7 message, starting with the first octet of the original SS7 message following the Routing Label.

+*    Affected Point Code: n x 32 bits

+      The Affected Point Code parameter contains a list of Affected Destination Point Code fields, each a three-octet parameter to allow for 14-, 16-, and 24-bit binary formatted SS7 Point Codes.
+      Affected Point Codes that are less than 24 bits are padded on the left to the 24-bit boundary.
+The encoding is shown below for ANSI and ITU Point Code examples.